Visitor Information

 WHAT DO WE NEED TO BRING ?

 Supplies Kerosene, soap, cigarettes, batteries & other basics are usually available in nearby villages.
-The nearest petrol & diesel is at Ikom or Obudu towns so be sure to fill up.
+The nearest reliable petrol & diesel is at Ikom or Obudu towns so be sure to fill up.

 THE AFI MOUNTAIN AREA - BOKI LOCAL GOVERNMENT

-Afi Mountain lies in the land of the Boki people, and Drill Ranch works to make wildlife conservation benefit Boki - we are the area’s largest private employer.
-We provide tools and employ youths to improve and maintain roads and bridges - your vehicle surcharge helps this essential work.
+Afi Mountain lies in the land of the Boki people, and Drill Ranch works to make wildlife conservation benefit Boki – we are the area’s largest private employer.
+We provide tools and employ youths to improve and maintain roads and bridges – your vehicle surcharge helps this essential work.
 We buy produce from local farmers to feed the animals.
-Your N250 daily tariff creates a fund for the annual Pandrillus Green Grant.
+Your N250 daily tariff creates a fund for the Pandrillus Green Grant.
 This is a competitive award granted to indigenes of Afi Mountain communities for eco-friendly projects of their own design.
 In this way eco-tourism revenues directly support better livelihoods in this part of Boki.

 Visiting AFI MOUNTAIN WILDLIFE SANCTUARY